emanuelemassaro/Mobility-US/README.md

 ![GitHub Logo](Figures/NYdiffMap111.png)

 We also report the trend of the variation of time spent at home location from January 1st.
 We can observe a point of transition on March 15th.
+In the next figures the median values.

 ![GitHub Logo](Figures/timeHomeNY.png)